dannotsys/Hypercubus.Mapping/README.md

 ### Why use this library?

+#### Pure .NET Standard Code with No Dependencies

+This library does not use Reflection.Emit package so it can be used in Mono and Xamarin projects with no problem.

 #### Allows Multiple Profiles

 To add multiple profiles just create another mapper instance and configure its mappings.